-4. Are there alternatives e.g. saisie conservatoire or freezing order?
+4. Are these alternatives e.g. saisie conservatoire or freezing order?

-It might be possible to obtain an injunction but this is more difficult and more expensive than an arrest.
+It might be possible to arrest by seeking an injunction but this is more difficult and more expensive than an arrest.

 5. For which types of claims can you arrest a ship?